-We chat to Bec about the benefits of living and working in the country, full-time working mum life, and adjusting to the school run.
+We look back on our chat with Bec pre-COVID about the benefits of living and working in regional Australia, and full-time working-mum life.

 Can you tell us about your career journey and your current role?